-The Due From Other Agencies in the accompanying statement of net position and balance sheet - governmental funds represents FEFP funds receivable form the District.
-Service.
+The Due From Other Agencies in the accompanying statement of net position and balance sheet - governmental funds represents FEFP funds and grant reimbursement receivables from the District.
 These receivables are considered to be fully collectible and as such, no allowance for uncollectibles is accrued.